delioncoin/delioncore/README.md

 Delion Project is created to give cryptocurrency masternode solution in one platform.
 Delion provides cryptocurrency related services such as Masternode Monitoring, masternodes & price statistics, exchange from fiat to cryptocurrencies and also cryptocurrency exchange.

-Complete information, please visit our website at: https://delion.online/
+For complete information, please visit our website at: https://delion.online/